gyorilab/panacea_indra/docs/README.md

 Neuro-immune interactome
 ------------------------
-Using transcriptional profiling of immune cells and neurons following injury, we are building cell-type specific models of how immune cells and pain sensing neurons interact.
+Using transcriptional data collected in the [`Woolf lab`](https://kirbyneuro.org/WoolfLab/) of immune cells and neurons following injury, we are building cell-type specific models of how immune cells and pain sensing neurons interact.

 The latest set of cell-type specific interactions can be browsed on these pages: